facebookresearch/pysparnn/README.md

 If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).

 The most comparable library to PySparNN is scikit-learn's LSHForrest module.
 As of this writing, PySparNN is ~2x faster on the 20newsgroups dataset.
 A more robust benchmarking on sparse data is desired.
-[Here is the comparison.](https://github.com/facebookresearch/pysparnn/blob/master/examples/sparse_search_comparison.ipynb) [Here is the comparison](https://github.com/facebookresearch/pysparnn/blob/master/examples/sparse_search_comparison.ipynb) on the larger Enron email dataset.
+[Here is the comparison.](https://github.com/facebookresearch/pysparnn/blob/master/examples/sparse_search_comparison.ipynb) [Here is another comparison](https://github.com/facebookresearch/pysparnn/blob/master/examples/enron.ipynb) on the larger Enron email dataset.

 ## Example Usage